Spectrally-Guided Diffusion Noise Schedules: Introduction

 In this work, we observe that typical noise schedules are inefficient, prescribing inappropriate noise levels for a significant number of steps (see~\cref{fig:noising}).
 We design a principled noise schedule that adapts to each image based on its spectral properties, and show that it improves quality with significantly less deterioration under reduced number of denoising steps.

 Our contributions are as follows.
 1) We design ``tight'' per-instance noise schedules that follow the signal's power spectrum.
 2) We derive theoretical bounds on the efficacy of minimum and maximum noise levels.
 3) We propose a conditional mechanism to predict the power spectrum and corresponding noise schedule prior to image sampling.

-4) We demonstrate that our schedules improve generative quality compared to baseline pixel diffusion models, with particularly large margins in the low-step regime.
+We demonstrate that our schedules improve generative quality compared to baseline pixel diffusion models, with particularly large margins in the low-step regime.